WarFox/tech/content/posts/2013-03-26-java-how-to-convert-primitive-char-to.md

 ---
 layout: post
-title: "How to convert primitive char to String in Java"
+title: How to convert primitive char to String in Java
 date: 2013-03-26T14:35:00+05:30
 categories: Java
 ---

 `char` is 16 bit unsigned data type in Java, which is used to store characters and `String` value is an immutable array of `char`.
 In Java we cannot cast a primitive `char` element to `String`.

 ## tl;dr
 * Use `String.valueOf(char)`

 ## 6 Ways to do it

 Below I have given <strike>five</strike> 6 methods to convert a `char` to `String`.
 Also I have included common mistakes that gives compile time errors.

-{% include_code java/com/deepumohan/tech/chartostring/CharToString.java %}
+{{< include_code lang="java" file="java/com/deepumohan/tech/chartostring/CharToString.java" >}}

 ### EDIT: September 07 2015